The Retreat Experience:

-Our daily morning workshops focus on first-person narrative nonfiction writing—story-telling based on a writer’s personal experience, sometimes accessed through food, travel, or family memories.
+Our daily morning sessions focus on first-person narrative nonfiction writing—story-telling based on a writer’s personal experience, sometimes accessed through food, travel, or family memories.
 We discuss the craft of narrative nonfiction: the narrator’s voice and role, effective structure and organization, revision techniques, and effective language.
-Whether your focus is on food, travel or pure memoir, we will work together to explore the techniques and craft of the genre found in model essays and to workshop your writing in a supportive atmosphere.
+Whether your focus is on food, travel or pure memoir, we work together to explore the techniques and craft of the genre found in model essays and to workshop your writing in a supportive atmosphere.

-Many writers bring a creative nonfiction work to revive and replenish, a work in progress, a germ of an idea, or come empty-handed and ready to respond to the rough-hewn charm found in Santo Stefano.
-Experiences in the town and instruction throughout the week will provide inspiration and writing prompts for those interested in starting new writing projects.
+Many writers bring a creative nonfiction work to revive and replenish, a work in progress, a germ of an idea, or come empty-handed and ready to respond to the “delicate layers of human history” encouraged by Varenna’s charm.
+Lush solitude lakeside and intensive instruction throughout the week will provide inspiration and writing prompts for those interested in starting new writing projects.

 Early afternoons are set aside for reading, resting and writing.

 The Town of Varenna on Lake Como in the Lombardy Region of Italy

 The tiny town of Varenna embraces pastel-colored houses, “delicate layers of human history,” stacked against the mountainside and restful views of Lake

 Como.
 Stroll along the passerella from one tiny harbor to another, under trailing wisteria and palm trees that nod gently in lakeside breezes.
 Watch boats and kayakers on the lake while enjoying a cappuccino at a small cafe.